-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Cincinnati State, approximately 51% of students took out student loans averaging $3,299 a year.
-That adds up to $13,196 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Cincinnati State, approximately 37% of students took out student loans averaging $4,346 a year.
+That adds up to $17,384 over four years for those students.

-How Much Money Do Cincinnati State Graduates Make?bachelor's degree recipients from Cincinnati State make around $31,200 per year during the early years of their employment.
+How Much Money Do Cincinnati State Graduates Make?students who graduate from Cincinnati State with a bachelor's degree go on to jobs where they make an average salary of $31,200 in their early years.
 This is about 22% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Cincinnati State Technical and Community College

 Contact details for Cincinnati State are given below.

 Cincinnati State Technical and Community College MajorsLearn more about the majors offered at Cincinnati State Technical and Community College along with which ones have the highest average starting salaries.

 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

 In 2019-2020, 6,065 students took at least one online class at Cincinnati State Technical and Community College.
 This is an increase from the 3,389 students who took online classes the previous year.